openshift/source-to-image/docs/builder_image.md

 build process sti must place sources and scripts inside that builder image.
 To do so sti creates a tar file containing the two and then streams that file into the builder image.
-Before executing `assemble` script, sti untars that file and places its contents into the location specified with `--location` flag or `io.s2i.location` label from the builder image (default location is `/tmp`).
+Before executing `assemble` script, sti untars that file and places its contents into the destination specified with `--destination` flag or `io.s2i.destination` label from the builder image (default destination is `/tmp`).
 For this to happen your image must supply tar archiving utility (command `tar` available in `$PATH`) and command line interpreter (command `/bin/sh`).
 Doing so will allow your image to use the fastest possible build path, because in all other cases when either